lucyjanetetlow/cdcssg.github.io/information/signposts/diagnosis.md

 ##Family advice

 If it is a new case then there is no risk to the immediate family and close relations.
 If a parent is found to be a carrier then further investigations may be warranted of their siblings.
-Leaflets for counselling, advice for appointments and siblings for these question can be sought from; [http://www.geneticalliance.org.uk/publications_patients.htm](http://www.geneticalliance.org.uk/publications_patients.htm)
+Leaflets for counselling, advice for appointments and siblings for these question can be sought from [Genetic Alliance](http://www.geneticalliance.org.uk/publications_patients.htm).